ourcodingclub/ourcodingclub.github.io/_tutorials/troubleshooting.md

 {% capture callout %}
-#### Cheat sheet!
-Here are some of the most common error messages you'll meet when you get started, and what they actually mean.
+## Cheat sheet!
 {: #help}

+__Here are some of the most common error messages you'll meet when you get started, and what they actually mean:__

-__Error in `function-name(...)`: could not find function 'function-name'__ : This probably means that you are trying to use a function from a package you have not loaded.
+- __Error in `function-name(...)`: could not find function 'function-name'__ : This probably means that you are trying to use a function from a package you have not loaded.
 Type `??function-name` (or look it up online) to find out which package it comes from, and make sure the package is loaded using `library(package-name)`.
 Which leads us to...

-__Error in `library(package-name)`: there is no package called 'package-name'.__ : Did you install the package?
+- __Error in `library(package-name)`: there is no package called 'package-name'.__ : Did you install the package?
 Packages need to be installed once, using `install.packages('packag-name')`, after which they can be loaded with the `library()` command.

-__Error in `function-name()`: object 'object-name' not found__: R tells you that it cannot find an object that should be in your environment.
+- __Error in `function-name()`: object 'object-name' not found__: R tells you that it cannot find an object that should be in your environment.
 First, make sure that you have an object with this name in your Environment panel.
 It could be just a typo, for instance you defined the object as `birds_nests` yet you try to plot it calling `Bird_nests`.
 (And yes, R is also case-sensitive!)
 Or it could be that you haven't actually run the code which creates this object yet!

-__Error: unexpected symbol in 'line-of-code'__ : Most likely you forgot (or had an extra!) comma, bracket or other punctuation sign somewhere.
+- __Error: unexpected symbol in 'line-of-code'__ : Most likely you forgot (or had an extra!) comma, bracket or other punctuation sign somewhere.

-__Cannot open file 'your-file-path': No such file or directory__: R cannot find the file you are trying to load, often because you forgot to specify your working directory (we learned how to do it in our [first tutorial]({{ site.baseurl }}/tutorials/intro-to-r/index.html), or because there is a mistake in your file path.
+- __Cannot open file 'your-file-path': No such file or directory__: R cannot find the file you are trying to load, often because you forgot to specify your working directory (we learned how to do it in our [first tutorial]({{ site.baseurl }}/tutorials/intro-to-r/index.html), or because there is a mistake in your file path.
 (Hint: if you copied it from the Windows Explorer, you need to swap the backward slashes for forward slashes.)
 If you get __object 'your-file-path' not found__, then you probably forgot the quotation marks around the file path `read.csv(file = 'my-file-path/file.csv')`.
 {% endcapture %}
 {% include callout.html content=callout %}

-### 3. Learn how to find help
+# 3. Learn how to find help

 __An online search for the error message (along with "R" and the function or package name) is always a good start__.
 Chances are someone has already encountered that error and has asked about it online.
 If the error message is very long, try paraphrasing based on what you think the problem might be (and delete references to your specific objects and file names).
 There are several really useful online forums and websites where people ask for and receive help, such as [Stackoverflow](http://stackoverflow.com) and [Rbloggers](https://www.r-bloggers.com/).